nodejs/loaders/README.md

 ## Status

+### Milestone 1: Parity with CommonJS

+Before extending into new frontiers, we need to improve the loaders API enough that users can do just about everything they could do in CommonJS with ESM + loaders.

 - [x] Finish https://github.com/nodejs/node/pull/37468 / https://github.com/nodejs/node/pull/35524, simplifying the hooks to `resolve`, `load` and `globalPreloadCode`.

 - [x] Refactor the internal Node ESMLoader hooks into `resolve` and `load`.
 Node’s internal loader already has no-ops for `transformSource` and `getGlobalPreloadCode`, so all this really entails is wrapping the internal `getFormat` and `getSource` with one function `load` (`getFormat` is used internally outside ESMLoader, so they cannot merely be merged). https://github.com/nodejs/node/pull/37468